claireFriedrich/FHDR_adapted/README.md

 The file `util.py` contains several utility functions including methods for checkpoint loading and saving, HDR image tonemapping, saving HDR and LDR images, updating learning rates and plotting losses.

-## Files

-- `split_data.py`
-- `get_clear_sky.py`
-- `dataloader.py`
-- `model.py`
-- `train.py`
-- `test.py`
-- `options.py`
-- `vgg.py`
-- `util.py`

-### Description

-The whole implementation of the project has been done in Python.

-The file `split_data.py` creates a dataset in the structure needed for the training and testing of the model.
-More information can be found in the part about the [dataset](#dataset).

-The file `get_clear_sky.py` creates a dataset only based on the clear sky images.
-More information can be found in the part about the [pretrained models](#training).

-The file `dataloader.py` defines a custom HDR class that loads LDR and HDR images.
-It provides methods to transform the images into tensors and organize the into a dictionary.

-The file `model.py` defines an Fast High Dynamic Range (FHDR) model consisting of initial feature extraction layers, a feedback block for iterative processing, layers for high-resolution reconstruction, and a final output transformation.
-The feedback block maintains the state across iterations using dilated residual dense blocks that preserve and update hidden states during each pass.

-The file `train.py` is designed to train a model for HDR image reconstruction.
-It initializes the model, optimizes it using defined loss functions, does training and validation loops, saves intermediate results, and ultimately saves the trained model.
-Additionally, it plots the losses throughout the process.

-The file `test.py`evaluates the trained HDR image model.
-It loads test data, applies the model to generate HDR images, saves the results, and computes evaluation metrics like PSNR and SSIM for the generated images compared to ground truth.
-The final results are printed.

-The file `options.py` contains a class Options that defines and handles various settings and configurations used for training, debugging, and evaluation of the FHDR model.
-It uses the argparse module to define command-line arguments for different options like batch size, learning rate, number of epochs, GPU IDs, debugging flags, and testing options such as checkpoint paths and logging scores during evaluation.
-The parse() method parses these options and returns the parsed arguments.

-The file `vgg.py` implements a VGG19 network for perceptual loss computation during training of HDR image generation models, using pre-trained layers to extract features and compute the loss.

-The file `util.py` contains several utility functions including methods for checkpoint loading and saving, HDR image tonemapping, saving HDR and LDR images, updating learning rates and plotting losses.

 ## Dataset